AB1908/CS-Books/Curriculum.md

 6. **Algorithms** - Christos Papadimitriou, Sanjoy Dasgupta, and Umesh Vazirani
 7. **Algorithm Design** - Jon Kleinberg and Éva Tardos
 8. **Introduction to Algorithms: A Creative Approach** - Udi Manber
+9. **An Introduction to the Analysis of Algorithms** - Robert Sedgewick and Philippe Flajolet
+10. **Algorithms** - Robert Sedgewick and Kevin Wayne

 ## Theory of Computation